 A comprehensive case law database that allows you to see how Member States are tackling organized crime cases in their courts.

 An electronic repository of laws relevant to the requirements of the Organized Crime Convention and the Protocols thereto.
 Most of the legislation included in this database has been enacted specifically to counter the relevant crime type.

-Directory of competent national authorities that have been designated to receive, respond and process requests pertaining to mutual legal assistance, extradition and transfer of sentenced prisoners, smuggling of migrants and trafficking in firearms.
+Directory of competent national authorities that have been designated to receive, respond and process requests pertaining to mutual legal assistance, extradition and transfer of sentenced prisoners, smuggling of migrants, trafficking in firearms and trafficking in cultural property.

-An annotated bibliography providing a synopsis of key articles that are search-able by countries, research methods and keywords.
-The database is under development and currently includes research on migrant smuggling.
+An annotated bibliography providing synopses of key articles on organized crime, search-able by countries, research methods and keywords.

 The portal was made possible through the generous support of the governments of Australia, the French Republic and the United States of America.